Full transparency, this hot matcha latte recipe is not a recipe; it’s more of a method.

 Instructions

-- Once the matcha is done frothing, pour it into a mug and top it off with a splash of hot water.
+- Once the matcha is done frothing, pour it into a mug, followed by the steamed/frothed milk.

 I made this today and I truly enjoyed it!
 It was my first time having matcha.
 Bought the brand you use and a frother just to try this.
 It was worth it!
 I will be having this matcha latte more often!
 Thank you for sharing!!